 The Importance of Heroes in a Broken Society

 The comic book medium is extremely powerful and it’s impact resonates with the youngest child to the oldest person.
 From galvanizing troops and citizens during wars, teaching acceptance during the Civil Right’s Movement, teaching tolerance in a Post-9/11 America or teaching love and progressiveness in a Post-Trump America, the comic book medium has proved time and again that it can be a force for good.
 From the trials and tribulations of Jerry Siegel and Joe Shuster, children of Jewish immigrants, leading to the creation of Superman in 1938, their principles continue to be relevant today in 2018.
-These heroes not bend to adhere to anything less than progressiveness, and tolerance It is for this reason above all, that heroes will never die.
+These heroes do not bend to adhere to anything less than progressiveness, and tolerance.
+It is for this reason above all, that heroes will never die.